anguswilliams91/anguswilliams91.github.io/_posts/2019-09-07-gradient-adjusted-pace.md

 This was a fun exercise, and it was quite satisfying to do analysis of my own running data!
 Very simple statistical models produced relatively interesting insights -- especially the fitness metric in the final section.
-I might try adding heart rate data into the model at some point, and see if this improves the model at all.
+I might try adding heart rate data into the model at some point, and see if this improves the results.
 If you're interested in trying this for yourself, I put the notebook I used to generate the results from this post in a [github repo](https://github.com/anguswilliams91/negsplit/) (be warned: it's a bit scrappy).